 Rivera, Susan

 Dr. Susan Rivera started her tenure as dean of the College of Behavioral and Social Sciences on August 1, 2022.
 As dean, Rivera promotes a culture of impactful research and scholarship, encourages interdisciplinary collaboration and partnerships, and advocates persuasively for BSOS’s programs both within and beyond the campus community.
-Rivera works with faculty, staff and students to articulate a vision for the contributions BSOS will make to the fulfillment of the university’s mission and new strategic plan.
+Rivera works with faculty, staff and students to articulate a vision for the contributions BSOS will make to the fulfillment of the university’s mission and strategic plan.

-Dean Rivera joins Maryland from the University of California, Davis, where she served as chair and professor in the Department of Psychology.
+Dean Rivera joined Maryland from the University of California, Davis, where she served as chair and professor in the Department of Psychology.
 As chair, she maintained a focus on building and sustaining an inclusive and supportive departmental climate and successfully both retained and hired new faculty under a framework of inclusive excellence.
 Under her leadership, the department’s U.S. News and World Report rankings rose from No. 26 to No. 12 overall, and to No. 6 among public institutions.

 In addition to her academic appointment in the Department of Psychology, Dean Rivera was an affiliate faculty with the UC Davis Center for Neuroscience, which seeks to understand the function of the human brain in health and in illness.
 She also was a faculty member in the UC Davis Center for Mind and Brain and a member of the MIND Institute.